There are two types of problem.

 Type 1: return to an initial state

-The desired performance of the system has already been achieved by this same system but is no longer achieved today, or is only achieved from time to time.
+The desired system performance has already been achieved by the system itself, but is no longer achieved, or is only achieved occasionally.
 In this case, we find ourselves in a "return to an initial state" type problem.
-In this case, we need to identify the parameters that prevent the system from being in its ideal state.
+In this case, we need to identify the parameters that prevent the system from reaching its ideal state.

 Solving a problem means getting people and processes to talk, but you have to know when.
-D.Vinck summarised the state of our knowledge through the notion of an iceberg:
+D.Vinck summarized the state of our knowledge through the notion of an iceberg:

-The tip of the iceberg represents our consciousness, what we are aware of and can quickly either give an answer or say that we don't know the answer but that we know how to find it.
+The tip of the iceberg represents our consciousness, what we're aware of and can quickly either give an answer to, or say we don't know the answer but know how to find it.

 Then this iceberg is separated into two parts, representing knowledge.
-On the right, what we know, consciously or unconsciously, and on the left, what we don't know.
+On the right, what we know, consciously or unconsciously; on the left, what we don't know.

-Obviously, the tools will not be the same depending on the type of problem you are facing.
+Obviously, the tools used will vary depending on the type of problem you're facing.

 Type 1: We know the answer to the problem